 8. Relax during the Digital SAT.

-The final step on your path to a perfect score is easier said than done—but no less important for it.
+The final step on your path to a perfect score is easier said than done—but that doesn’t mean it’s not doable (and crucial).
 That step is: relax and focus.

 So if you encounter a concept on the test that looks unrecognizable at first glance, you've got to have the confidence to realize that literally can’t be true.
 You did in fact, learn it.
 And then it’s time to lean on item #6 of this list and figure out which math “bucket” this question is pulling content from.